Oadele/cybersecurity-resources/docs/security-awareness-program.md

 # Annual Security Awareness Training Program

-A practical, repeatable framework for designing and running a year-long security awareness training program that drives real behavior change—not just compliance.
+A practical, repeatable framework for designing and running a year-long security awareness training program that drives real behavior change not just compliance.

 ---